 As mercury amalgams contain mercury, they must never be thrown in the trash, down the drain, or in a red medical waste container.
 Actually, there exist specific regulations surrounding the disposal of this highly toxic element such as using amalgam separators to catch as much mercury as possible.

 Besides mercury, there are some dental practices which have to worry about silver waste.
 In case if your practice hasn’t been able to upgrade to digital x-ray technology, then chances are high that silver fixer is still being used.
 Silver fixer should never be washed down the drain.
 Silver waste product can be collected and disposed of by a professional biomedical waste company such as Glycon.

 Most of the chemicals and sterilization products used in facilities such as dentist offices can be harmful to the environment, your staff, and your patients.
 As some chemicals are hazardous, try to learn as much as possible and follow all federal guidelines and regulations.
 In case of having questions concerning to the types of chemicals which you use in your practice and to finding our how to dispose of them properly, don’t waste your time, hurry to call Glycon.
 Our professional team is here to help when you need it.

 Let Glycon Create Biomedical Waste Solutions For Your Practice

-It doesn’t make any difference whether you are a dentist office in Southern California Glycon can help you will assist you in drawing up e a biomedical waste plan that will save you time, money, and a little sanity when dealing with state and federal regulated medical waste disposal.
+Glycon specializes in Los Angeles medical waste disposal but we service all of Southern and Central CA. Whether you are a dental or doctors office in Southern we can assist you in drawing up a biomedical waste plan that will save you time, money, and a little sanity when dealing with state and federal regulated medical waste disposal.